 Ahh, Olympic National Park.
-One of my favorite locations in the whole world!
+One of my favorite locations in the whole world and just in my backyard!
 From rugged coastlines and lush rainforests to the sweeping mountain vistas, this park truly has it all.
 If you’re looking for a stunning place to get married with incredible majestic scenery and a remote feel, consider eloping in Olympic National Park!
+I’m lucky to call myself a local here, so am happy to show you some of my more off-the-beaten-path locations for your wedding.

 Where is Olympic National Park?